AV1 vs HEVC: Why the Open-Source Codec Won

 What this means for your streaming quality

-AV1's practical impact is better picture quality at lower bandwidth.
+In practice, AV1 means better picture quality at lower bandwidth.
 Netflix's internal testing showed AV1 delivering equivalent quality to HEVC at 30% lower bitrate.
 For a 4K stream, that means:

 - A Netflix 4K stream that required 16 Mbps with HEVC can deliver the same quality at ~11 Mbps with AV1.